amir-aa/icryptoterm/readme.md

 - if you need to use your own key ensure the key is properly base64 encoded and length is 32Bytes

 # Author/Developer
-This application is written by [a Amir Ahmadabadiha](https://linkedin.com/in/amir-ahmadabadiha-259113175)
+This application is written by [Amir Ahmadabadiha](https://linkedin.com/in/amir-ahmadabadiha-259113175)

-the Founder of [a Filesaver](https://filesaver.ir/) Platform
+the Founder of [Filesaver](https://filesaver.ir/) Platform

 Contact Mail | Bug Report:  report@filesaver.ir
 ## License